-that P must then be false, and that one should employ models of decision-making under risk that relax supposition Q, such as Cumulative Prospect Theory.
+The calibration puzzle is the claim that if P, Q and R are true, then S follows.
+Since the behavior implied by supposition S is a priori implausible from a thought experiment, something must be inconsistent with these suppositions.
+Rabin [2000] draws the implication that P must then be false, and that one should employ models of decision-making under risk that relax supposition Q, such as Cumulative Prospect Theory.
 As a purely logical matter, of course, this is just one way of many ways to resolve this calibration puzzle.

-All of the evidence claimed to support the premise in statement R that decision makers in experiments exhibit small stakes risk aversion for a large enough finite interval of wealth levels comes from designs in which subjects come to the lab with potentially varying levels of wealth and are faced with small-stakes lotteries.
-This is actually indirect evidence, even if it might be suggestive, since we do not know that different decision-makers have significantly varying levels of wealth, and there is nothing in EUT that would lead one to assume that they have the same utility function.
-In other words, this between-subjects evidence is only valid as a test of supposition R if we assume homogeneity of risk preferences and FAI.
-What is needed to evaluate supposition R is an experimental design that varies the wealth of a given decision-maker, who can be presumed to behave consistently with one utility function during the lab session.
+Evidence claimed to support the premise in statement R that decision makers in experiments exhibit small stakes risk aversion for a large enough finite interval of wealth levels comes from designs in which subjects come to the experiment with potentially varying levels of wealth and each makes a single decision about a small-stakes lottery (Barberis, Huang and Thaler [2006]).
+This is weak, indirect evidence, although it might be suggestive.
+Interpretation of these data as providing a test of supposition R requires that we assume no variation of risk preferences between subjects and full asset integration (FAI), and accept guesses rather than data about wealth levels.
+What is needed to evaluate supposition R is an experimental design that varies the wealth of a given decision-maker, who makes multiple decisions, and who can be presumed to behave consistently with one utility function during the lab session.
 Cox and Sadiraj [2008] propose a simple experimental design that does just this.